 8. acidification of the oceans

 Among them is the Decrease in the pH value of the seawater to understand.
 Calcite and aragonite react in seawater with the carbon dioxide bound in the sea.
-The resulting carbonic acid subsequently attacks mussels, for example, and can accelerate coral death.
+The resulting carbonic acid subsequently attacks mussels, for example, and can cause the Coral mortality Accelerate.

 - Causes: As soon as the CO2 pressure in the atmosphere is higher than the Ocean is carbon dioxide in the surface water of the Ocean solved.
 Human greenhouse gas emissions are a major contributor.₂